 Claims of fraud and breach of warranty are common following the purchase of a business.
 They often mix tort and breach of contract and may involve specialist aspects such as notification provisions and escrow mechanisms.

-Fraud and Breach of Warranty: Buyers' Claims' and Sellers' Defences provides a practitioner's guide to these claims from a leading commercial QC with great experience in this field.
+This new title provides a practitioner's guide to claims of fraud and breach of warranty from a leading commercial QC with great experience in this field.

 Key questions to be considered include:

 1. When can a warranty also be a representation?
 Cases include Idemitsu Kosan v Sumitomo 2 CLC 297

 2. When is a warranty claim properly notified and served?
 Cases to be considered include Nobahar-Cookson v Hut Group EWCA Civ 128 and Teoco v Aircom Jersey 4 Ltd EWCA Civ 23

 3. When is has fair disclosure been given?
 Cases include New Hearts v Cosmopolitan Investments 2 BCLC 249, Infiniteland v Artisan Contracting 1 BCLC 632

 4. What are the requirements for proving fraud in the context of sale of a business?
 Cases include Belfairs v Sutherland EWHC 2276 (Ch)